Python Programming Examples

 print("\nHello", name, "\nWelcome to codescracker.com")

-gets printed on output.
-That is, for example if user enters name as ABC, then output looks like:
+gets printed on the output.
+That is, if the user enters the name ABC, the output will look like this:

-This program is created using if-else statement of Python.
+This program is created using the if-else statement of Python.
 Let's have a look:

 print("Guess a Number: ") num = input() num = int(num) if num>10 and num<20: print("\nCorrect Guess!") else: print("\nIncorrect Guess!")